weizheng0216/MacrosoftForum/README.md

 - CLIENT\_ID: The OAuth client ID of our application to be used by Google verifier.
 - DATABASE\_URL: URL of our database on Heroku server for making database connection.
+- MEMCACHED_SERVERS: The server we use when making memcached connection.
+- MEMCACHED_USERNAME: The username of the memcached account
+- MEMCACHED\_PASSWORD: The password of the memcached account

 ### Google Developer Console
 The following settings on Google Developer Console has been changed.